dragon-dune/dragon-dune/README.md

     default winner.
 10. Special Card (Ace): In the Dragon Round, you may move some or all of your units in any one territory to any other location.
-11. Alliance Power: Your ally may remove 2 additional units from the graveyard at no cost (instead of 1); your ally takes no losses from the Red Dragon.
+11. Alliance Power: Your ally may remove 2 units from the graveyard at no cost (instead of 1 free removal); your ally takes no losses from the Red Dragon.

 * * *